 Read on and watch this video for how-to-needlepoint instructions that won't confuse, fluster or stress you out.......

 How To Needlepoint - The Canvas.

 Before you start your needlepoint stitches, lay your canvas onto some paper (thick paper or cardboard is best) and draw around the edge of the canvas.
-We will use this drawing later when we come to "block" your canvas once it has been stitched.
+You will use this drawing later when you come to "block" your canvas once it has been stitched.

 We told you this how-to-needlepoint tutorial would always show you the easy route, didn't we?

 The cheapest and easiest frames to use are needlepoint stretcher bars, but there are also scroll frames, lap frames and frame stands.
 Click on this link for more information about needlepoint frames and then return here.